Henry L. Stimson: General Patton

 On November 21, 1943, the news broke that General George S. Patton, commander of the U.S. Seventh Army, had slapped an enlisted man who suffered from nervous exhaustion at a medical evacuation hospital in Sicily.
 The incident caused a storm of controversy, and members of Congress called for Patton to be relieved of command.
 General Dwight Eisenhower opposed any move to recall General Patton from the European Theater and said privately, "Patton is indispensable to the war effort – one of the guarantors of our victory."
-Stimson and McCloy agreed; Stimson told the Senate that Patton would be retained because of the need for his "aggressive, winning leadership in the bitter battles which are to come before final victory."
+Stimson and McCloy agreed; Stimson told the Senate Patton would be retained because of the need for his "aggressive, winning leadership in the bitter battles which are to come before final victory."

 Morgenthau Plan

 Stimson strongly opposed the Morgenthau Plan to deindustrialize and to partition Germany into several smaller states.
 The plan also envisioned the deportation and the summary imprisonment of anybody suspected of responsibility for war crimes.
 Initially, Roosevelt had been sympathetic to the plan, but Stimson's opposition and the public outcry when the plan was leaked made Roosevelt backtrack.
 Stimson thus retained overall control of the U.S. occupation zone in Germany, and despite the plan's influence on the early occupation, it never became official policy.
 Explaining his opposition to the plan, Stimson insisted to Roosevelt that 10 European countries, including Russia, depended upon German trade and its production of raw materials.
 He also stated that it was inconceivable that the "gift of nature," which was populated by peoples of "energy, vigor, and progressiveness," should be turned into a "ghost territory" or "dust heap."

 What Stimson most feared, however, was that a subsistence-level economy would turn the anger of Germans against the Allies and thereby "obscure the guilt of the Nazis and the viciousness of their doctrines and their acts."
 Stimson pressed similar arguments on Harry S. Truman, when he became president, in the spring of 1945.

 Stimson, a lawyer, insisted, against the initial wishes of both Roosevelt and British Prime Minister Winston Churchill, on proper judicial proceedings against leading war criminals.
-He and the War Department, drafted the first proposals for an International Tribunal, which soon received backing from Truman.
+He and the War Department drafted the first proposals for an International Tribunal, which soon received backing from Truman.
 Stimson's plan eventually led to the Nuremberg Trials of 1945–1946, which have strongly influenced the development of international law.